shaunahan/Stock_Info_Easy/README.md

 This Python package is an implementation of the existing  _yfinance wrapper_, one of the  widely used yahoo finance API wrappers.<br>

-Most of the times, the currently available Yahoo finance API wrappers take __company symbols__ as input queries instead of company names.
-This often causes confusion as it is difficult to guess company symbols by heart. <br>
+The currently available Yahoo finance API wrappers take __company symbols__ as input queries instead of company names, and this often causes confusion as it is difficult to guess company symbols by heart. <br>
 (eg. what is the abbreviation form of the company _Apple, is it `APPL`? `AAPL`? or `APLE`?)_

 Therefore, this package aims to provide an improved functionality of querying by making it possible for users to fetch stock data by __company name(s) alone!__ <br><br>